 Three of her rescue dogs, Ashley, Trinity, and Dalilah, are customer favorites.

 For relaxation, and to express her creative side, Terra makes jewelry.
 She keeps a steady supply of one-of-a-kind necklaces and bracelets (especially ones with paw print beads) in stock at the store.

 Besides owning retail businesses, Linda Hoover has been a senior kennel staffer and dog room manager at an animal shelter.
 The brutal reality of that job pushed her to find ways of rehabilitating shelter dogs in order to decrease euthanasia and increase successful adoptions.
 That led her to training and becoming certified as a Tellington TTouch Companion Animal Practitioner.
 She uses it in working with traumatized animals, especially mill dogs.
 Moving to Colorado Springs gave her a large number of rescue groups with which to work.
-She teaches TTouch classes at All Breed Rescue & Training, as well as working with private clients and with rescue groups.
+She teaches TTouch classes at House of Dog Training and All Breed Rescue & Training, as well as working with private clients and rescue groups.

 She currently has 5 rescued dogs (including 4 puppy mill survivors); 2 cats (one a rescue), and 3 tortoises (2 are rescues).
 The dogs often have greeter duties at the store.